tejasjoshi2412/Titanic_Survivor_Prediction/README.md

 # Titanic_Survivor_Prediction

-This was one of my first project wehn I set my foot in the Machine Learning Domain,
+This was one of my first project in the Machine Learning Domain,

 Information regarding the Dataset: